mike-westaway/timehelper/docs/configure_api_app.md

 1. In the 'Request API Permissions' window that opens choose 'Microsoft Graph'
 1. Choose 'Delegated permissions'.
 This means that the api application itself cannot access the users data via the graph api, but if the user consents to this, and valid user credentials are presented to the api application, then the api application will be able to access data *for that user only*.
 1. Open the 'Calendars' group (you may need to scroll).
-1. Choose Calendard.Read and Calendars.ReadWrite (TimeHelper doesnt use the latter, but you could amend it so it writes notes into the calendar, and then it would need this).
+1. Choose Calendard.Read and Calendars.ReadWrite (TimeHelper doesn't use the latter, but you could amend it so it writes notes into the calendar, and then it would need this).
 1. Click 'Add permissions'

 You're Api permissions should look like this: